aer0ss/aerofs/docs/engineering/how-to/get-started.md

 File > Project Structure... > SDKs > + > JDK
 the path should be something like /Library/Java/JavaVirtualMachines/jdk1.8.0_11.jdk/Contents/Home

-You may also need to manually point IntelliK to the newly installed gradle:
+You may also need to manually point IntelliJ to the newly installed gradle:

 Preferences > Build, Execution, and Deployment > Built Tools > Gradle > Use local gradle distribution the path should be something like /usr/local/opt/gradle/libexec"